-- When the vehicle is travelling at ≥ 20km/h, a visual + (haptic and/or audible) warning must be issued immediately after the driver is classified as distracted, as per the OEM information provided to satisfy 3.5.3.1.3.
+When the vehicle is travelling at ≥ 20 km/h, a visual + (haptic and/or audible) warning must be issued immediately after the driver is classified as distracted, as per the OEM information provided to satisfy 3.5.3.1.3.

 - High sensitivity FCW setting, to be activated immediately after driver is classified as distracted, as per the OEM information provided to satisfy 3.5.3.1.3, until driver attention is restored.
-Further details for high sensitivity FCW are set out in 3.5.4.4.

-- Low level braking intervention, where low level braking begins immediately after driver is classified as distracted, as per the OEM information provided to satisfy 3.5.3.1.3, until driver attention is restored.
+Further details for high sensitivity FCW are set out in 3.5.4.4. or - Low level braking intervention, where low level braking begins immediately after driver is classified as distracted, as per the OEM information provided to satisfy 3.5.3.1.3, until driver attention is restored.

-3.5.4.1.3 Phone Usage
+- Any other intervention that the OEM considers to be appropriate. - 3.5.4.1.3 Phone Usage

-- When the vehicle is travelling at ≥ 20km/h, a visual + (haptic and/or audible) warning must be issued immediately after driver is classified as distracted, as per the OEM information provided to satisfy 3.5.3.1.4.
+- When the vehicle is travelling at ≥ 20 km/h, a visual + (haptic and/or audible) warning must be issued immediately after driver is classified as distracted, as per the OEM information provided to satisfy 3.5.3.1.4.

 - High sensitivity FCW setting, to be activated immediately after driver is classified as distracted, as per the OEM information provided to satisfy 3.5.3.1.4, until driver attention is restored.
-Further details for high sensitivity FCW are set out in 3.5.4.4.

-- Low level braking intervention, where low level braking begins after immediately after driver is classified as distracted, as per the OEM information provided to satisfy 3.5.3.1.4, until driver attention is restored.
+Further details for high sensitivity FCW are set out in 3.5.4.4. or - Low level braking intervention, where low level braking begins after immediately after driver is classified as distracted, as per the OEM information provided to satisfy 3.5.3.1.4, until driver attention is restored.